 When some families start planning a family vacation to Pennsylvania, thoughts of the Liberty Bell, Hershey chocolate bars, and Amish horse-drawn buggies begin to fill their mind.
-But, I know better; having explored Pennsylvania, I know its beauty is found outdoors in its forests and gently rolling mountains.
+But I know better; having explored Pennsylvania, I know its beauty is found outdoors in its forests and gently rolling mountains.
 Consequently, my favorite time of year to visit Pennsylvania, the state with the longest and most varied fall foliage season, is during the autumn months.
-Last October my family had the opportunity to take two weekend treks up to Northern Pennsylvania from our home in Washington D.C. to experience fun places to celebrate fall in family-friendly Northern Pennsylvania and create memorable outdoor fall traditions.
+Last October my family had the opportunity to take two weekend treks up to family-friendly Northern Pennsylvania from our home in Washington D.C. to experience fun places to celebrate fall and create memorable outdoor fall traditions.

 Take a Train Ride through the Pocono Mountains

 Over 150 years ago rail lines began crisscrossing the state of Pennsylvania transporting coal and providing the framework that would later lead to the success of the Industrial Revolution in this part of the country.
 Now, it’s the sole purpose of many of these rail lines to transport sightseers through the gorges and woodlands of Pennsylvania.
 In October and September, the Steamtown National Historic Site offers several excursion train rides to nearby Moscow and even a couple of trips further afield to the Delaware Water Gap during the peak of fall color.
 While we didn’t have the time on our itinerary for a full day excursion, my family was able to hop an hour-long trolley excursion from the neighboring Electric City Trolley Museum.
 Our ride took us along the same route that the longer excursion trains take through Scranton’s Nay Aug Park at the beginning of their journey.